Jason Wong: Career

 In 2012, Wong was cast on the American Broadcasting Company series Missing.

 In 2014, he co-starred in the feature film Jarhead 2: Field of Fire.

 Wong also starred in the crime-drama Panic with David Gyasi, released in 2016, and has appeared in the crime drama Strangers, broadcast on ITV in 2018.

 He appeared in the Channel 4 miniseries Chimerica, released in the spring of 2019, and played the role of Phuc in The Gentlemen, which was theatrically released in 2020.

 He joined BBC's Silent Witness in 2021 for Series 24 only as regular Adam Yuen.
 On 13 May 2021, Wong was cast as Dralas in Dungeons & Dragons: Honor Among Thieves.

-Jason Wong starred alongside Jake Gyllenhaal in ‘The Covenant’, director Guy Ritchie’s most critically acclaimed film to date.
-Shortly after, Wong was cast as the lead antagonist Nile the Scorpio assassin in the much-anticipated third season of “Alex Rider” on Amazon Prime for Sony pictures.
-In 2025, he will join Jason Statham on screen for the third time in ‘Mutiny’.
-2025 will also see his fourth collaboration with Guy Ritchie ‘In the Grey’.
+Jason Wong starred alongside Jake Gyllenhaal in Guy Ritchie's The Covenant.
+Shortly after, Wong was cast as the lead antagonist Nile the Scorpio assassin in the much-anticipated third season of Alex Rider.
+In 2025, he starred in Mutiny and reunited with Guy Ritchie for In the Grey.